• Skip to primary navigation

 Making red velvet mini cupcakes.

-Gel food coloring is concentrated, which means you'll use less to achieve a bold and vibrant color in baking.
-Liquid food coloring contains a lot of extra liquid, meaning it takes more to achieve a bold color.
-Liquid food coloring works well for pastel baked good, and is generally inexpensive and easy to find.
+Gel food coloring is best - Gel coloring is concentrated, meaning you'll use less liquid to achieve a bold, vibrant color.
+Liquid food coloring contains extra liquid and works better for pastel colors, but is relatively inexpensive and easy to find.

 • AmeriColor Super Red Soft Gel Paste, .75 oz